Marquee Along SVG Path

 Usage

-1. Wrap your elements with the MarqueeAlongSvgPath component
+- Wrap your elements with the

-2. Provide an SVG path via the required path prop (the d attribute of an SVG path)
+MarqueeAlongSvgPathcomponent - Provide an SVG path via the required

-4. The elements are distributed evenly along the path, so you'll need to experiment with:
+viewBoxandpreserveAspectRatioprops for proper scaling - The elements are distributed evenly along the path, so you'll need to experiment with:

-• The repeat prop to control how many copies of your elements appear
+repeatprop to control how many copies of your elements appear - The size of your elements (width/height)

 The component is really similar to the Simple Marquee Component, and has the same features and props (and a bit more:)):

-• Changing velocity based on scroll velocity
+- Changing velocity based on scroll velocity

-• Slow down on hover
+- Slow down on hover

-• Draggable elements
+- Draggable elements

-• Custom easing
+- Custom easing

 Understanding the component